Here's how to get started with the program after purchase.

 - 01

-Safety Retreat was developed by a team that combines medical experience and personal concern:
+Safety Retreat was developed by a team that combines medical knowledge and personal experience:

-Since Doc Jay herself suffered from ME/CFS (Bellscore 10) and long COVID from 2020 to 2022, she can clearly relate to the experiences of many participants.
+Doc Jay brings over 25 years of medical experience and herself suffered from ME/CFS (Bellscore 10) and Long COVID from 2020 to 2022.
+Therefore, she can readily understand the experiences of many participants.
 For those affected, this means feeling understood without having to explain everything.

-Practice-oriented structure: 24 video lessons, a detailed workbook and a clear didactic structure
+Practice-oriented structure: 24 video lessons, a comprehensive workbook and a clear didactic structure

-Instead of a flood of information on social media, you get a common thread – the many pieces of the puzzle are put into a comprehensible order.
+Instead of an information overload on social media, you get a common thread – the many puzzle pieces are brought into an understandable order.

-We combine approaches from neuroregulation with current scientific concepts such as mitochondrial research – presented in an understandable way.
+We combine approaches from neuroregulation with current scientific concepts in mitochondrial research – presented in an understandable way.

-The program is deliberately designed so that you can implement the content in small steps .
-The goal is to create clarity and structure – especially if you've already gathered a lot of information and want a clear path.
+The program is intentionally designed so that you can implement the content in small steps .
+The goal is to create clarity and structure – especially when you have already gathered a lot of information and want a clear direction.

 - 02

-The program is complemented by prompts and reflection exercises based on the principles of neuroplasticity, psychoneuroimmunology, and self-awareness.
-This provides guidance and suggestions on how to gradually deepen your understanding of your body and strengthen your self-regulation.
+The program is supplemented by impulses and reflection exercises based on principles of neuroplasticity, psychoneuroimmunology , and self-awareness.
+This provides you with guidance and suggestions on how to gradually deepen your understanding of your body and strengthen your self-regulation.

 - 03

-The Safety Retreat is aimed at people who suffer from persistent physical stress symptoms or regulatory disorders – for example, in connection with Long COVID (post-COVID condition), ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) and post-viral exhaustion.
+The Safety Retreat is specifically aimed at people who suffer from persistent physical stress symptoms or regulatory disorders – for example, in connection with Long COVID (Post-COVID condition), ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) and post-viral exhaustion.

-Also for symptoms such as irritable bowel syndrome, sleep disorders, muscle and nerve pain, tinnitus, POTS, MCAS, MCS or electromagnetic sensitivity.
+This also applies to symptom complexes such as irritable bowel syndrome, sleep disorders, muscle and nerve pain, tinnitus, POTS, MCAS, MCS or electromagnetic sensitivity, which can often occur alongside other conditions.

-Relatives of people with Long COVID or ME/CFS can participate if they want to better understand the disease and support those affected in their daily lives.
+Relatives of people with Long COVID or ME/CFS can participate if they want to better understand the illness and support those affected in their daily lives.
+They can view the content for those affected and share the information to the extent possible.

-Prerequisite for participation is that the symptoms have been medically evaluated beforehand and that there is no acute or untreated underlying condition.
+Participation requires that no acute or untreated underlying medical condition is present.
 The program is not designed as medical treatment, but rather as structured self-help.
-Safety Retreat is not a substitute for medical diagnosis or therapy.
-In cases of persistent, newly emerging, or unclear symptoms, we recommend seeking medical evaluation before participation.
+Safety Retreat does not replace medical diagnosis or therapy.
+If you have persistent, newly occurring, or unclear symptoms, we recommend a medical evaluation before participating.

 - 04

-Many affected individuals report that although they have already gathered a wealth of information, they lack a clear guiding thread.
-At the same time, questions often remain unanswered or topics are only touched upon superficially.
-Our program aims to provide guidance in this regard: It conveys neurobiological connections – down to the cellular level – in a format that is understandable for laypeople.
+Many affected individuals report that while they have already gathered a great deal of information, they lack a clear, overarching framework.
+At the same time, questions often remain unanswered, or topics have only been touched upon superficially.
+Our program aims to delve deeper and provide guidance: It conveys neurobiological connections – down to the cellular level – in a way that is understandable for laypeople.

-The aim is to enable a better understanding of such connections so that the content and exercises taught can be built on a clear foundation.
+The goal is to enable a better understanding of such connections, so that the content and exercises taught can be built on a clear foundation.

 - 05

-Maybe it is not yet the right moment when
+Furthermore, it might not be the right moment when

-you just can't believe that change is possible, even though we can understand this attitude,
+You currently cannot believe that change is possible, even though we can well understand this attitude,

-you are convinced that progress is possible for others, but not for you – this can make it difficult to commit to the process,
+If you are convinced that progress is possible for others but not for you, this can make it difficult to engage in the process.

-you are not ready to gently question your own habits or perspectives.
-Our approach invites you to explore old thought and reaction patterns and, if appropriate, change them.
+You are not ready to gently question your own habits or perspectives.
+Our approach invites you to explore old patterns of thinking and reacting and, if appropriate, to change them.

-You want an immediate solution without getting involved yourself.
-Our suggestions can be implemented even with limited resilience, but they require your active participation.
-Progress is individual and not always straightforward.
+You want an immediate solution without any effort on your part.
+Some initiatives can be implemented even with limited resources, but they require your active participation.
+Progress is individual and not always linear.

-If any of these points apply to you, it might not be the right time yet—and that's perfectly fine.
-We'll be here when you're ready.
+If any of these points apply to you, it might not be the right time yet – and that's perfectly fine.
+We're here when you're ready.

-If you're ready, we'll give you plenty of inspiration, tools, and a clear structure—only you can implement it.
-We'll guide you step by step, while you go at your own pace.
+When you're ready, we'll give you plenty of inspiration, tools, and a clear structure – but only you can put it into practice.
+We'll guide you step by step , while you go at your own pace.

 - 06

-If you're currently feeling particularly exhausted or stressed, you can progress through the program in small steps—as suits you best.
-Many participants initially focus on the short summaries at the end of the videos or on key points from the workbook.
+If you're currently feeling particularly exhausted or stressed, you can work through the program in small steps – in a way that suits you.
+Participants may initially focus on the short summaries at the end of the videos or on key insights from the workbook.

-You can also use the content as audio only, or get support from another person if needed.
-The program is designed for multiple use—with each repetition, new perspectives open up and the content becomes even more deeply ingrained.
+You can also use the content in audio format only, or, if needed, get support from family members who can complete the program for you or with you.
+The program is designed so that you can use it multiple times – with each repetition, new perspectives can open up and the content can be even more firmly anchored.

-Implementing these impulses is entirely up to you.
-You decide what works for you, which small steps are possible at the moment, and at what pace you proceed.
-There is no right or wrong—only your own path counts.
+The implementation of these suggestions is entirely up to you.
+You decide what feels right for you, which small steps are currently possible, and at what pace you proceed.
+There is no right or wrong – only your own path matters.

-Our goal is to offer you a safe environment in which you can better observe yourself and take your first steps toward greater self-regulation – even if your energy is currently limited.
+Our goal is to offer you a safe environment where you can better observe yourself and take the first steps towards more self-regulation – even if your energy is currently limited.

 Note: This program is not a substitute for medical or therapeutic treatment.
-Please consult a doctor before starting any persistent or unclear symptoms.
+Please consult a doctor beforehand if you experience persistent or unclear symptoms.

 - 07

-Every development is different – even in situations of chronic stress.
+Every development unfolds differently – even in chronic stress situations.

-If you have been living with symptoms or stress reactions for a long time, you often have a lot of experiential knowledge that can help you classify new impulses and make them useful for you.
+If you have been living with symptoms or stress reactions for a long time, you often bring a wealth of experience that can help you to categorize new impulses and make them useful for yourself.

-It's not the duration alone that determines how well you can implement content for yourself.
-What's much more important is your current state, your personal path—and whether you're open to integrating new perspectives into your everyday life.
+It's not just the duration that determines how well you can implement the content.
+Your current state, your personal journey, and whether you're open to integrating new perspectives into your daily life are far more important.

 - 08

-Everyone brings something different—different experiences, symptoms, and prerequisites.
-Over the course of the program, you'll have the opportunity to delve deeper into your body, your stress patterns, and your reactions.
+Everyone brings something different to the table – different experiences, symptoms, and prerequisites.
+Over the course of the program, you will have the opportunity to engage more deeply with your body, your stress patterns, and your reactions.

-You'll receive inspiration that can help you better understand physical processes —for example, with regard to stress regulation, stimulus processing, or energy management .
+You'll receive new insights that can help you better understand bodily connections – for example, regarding stress regulation, sensory processing, or energy management .
 You decide for yourself what you want to try and integrate into your daily life.

-During the program, some participants gradually develop a different perspective on symptoms and stress patterns.
-Whether and when you notice this change depends entirely on your individual circumstances.
-Your path determines the pace—the program can support you.
+The program gradually leads some participants to a changed perspective on symptoms and stress patterns.
+Whether and when you notice this is very individual.
+Your path determines the pace – the program can accompany you.

 - 09

 Safety Retreat does not provide individual therapy or product recommendations.
-In some lessons, you will find clearly presented information about micronutrients , metabolic processes, and other supportive measures—based on publicly available, scientifically sound sources.
+Some lessons offer clearly presented information on micronutrients , metabolic processes, and other complementary measures – based on publicly available, scientifically sound sources.

-Whether and to what extent you implement something from this for yourself is up to you and your own responsibility.
+Whether and to what extent you implement anything from this for yourself is entirely up to you and your own responsibility.

-If you have any questions about dietary supplements, medications, or therapeutic measures, please consult a healthcare professional.
+If you have any questions about dietary supplements, medications or therapeutic measures, please consult a medical professional.

 - 10